Alanaktion/MCHostPanel/README.md

 - Go to install.php in your browser and set up an administrator user.
 - Delete install.php
 - Add any Minecraft server .jar file to your home directory, and rename it "craftbukkit.jar"
+- Ensure the web server user has write access to the data/ directory

 ### User setup